MarekBykowski/yocto-ci-manifest/README.md

     """
 ```

-For slow targets, eg. `QEMU` running against `Cosim` that situation may stand up to an issue as a command may get killed before it returns.
-So we should either set no timeout or set it to the value we are essured it goes over the time the command is running.
+For slow targets, eg. `QEMU` running against `Cosim` the timeout may be an issue in which a command may get killed before it returns.
+So we should either set it to no timeout or set it to the value we are assured it goes over the time the command is running.

-My recommendation for the time being is putting the timeout to 0 (`timeout=0`) in the test you write, eg. see in `cpdk.py`
+My recommendation for the time being is putting the timeout to 0 (`timeout=0`) in a test you write, eg. see in `cpdk.py`

 ```
 [mbykowsx@GNR-JF04-5350 meta-cxl]$ git diff